Grubben/1line/README.md

 ```
 pyinstaller --onefile 1line.py
 ```
-Your unix-executable file is in the "dist" folder
+Your file is in the "dist" folder (wether it's a unix-executable or an exe)

 # For Unix-not MacOS:
 (I believe this is the correct method but beware, for I'm not tech savy)